522539291/resorcerer/README.md

 NOTE: To make sure that both Prometheus and resorcerer can [access](https://docs.openshift.org/latest/admin_guide/service_accounts.html) all the metrics, do:

 ```
-$ oc policy add-role-to-user cluster-admin system:serviceaccount:resorcerer:default
+$ oc policy add-role-to-user admin system:serviceaccount:resorcerer:default
 ```

 If you're not familiar with the Prometheus [query language](https://prometheus.io/docs/querying/basics/), now is a good time to learn it.
+Also, to verify the setup you might want to use `curl http://prometheus-resorcerer.192.168.99.100.nip.io/api/v1/targets`.

 ### Launch the resorcerer infra namespace-level daemon